civilservicelgbt/civilservicelgbt.github.io/_events/2021/07/24/UK-Black-Pride.md

 layout: format/event
 date: 2021-06-03 # YYYY-MM-DD
 title: "UK Black Pride Panel"
-excerpt: "We are extremely privileged to have members from UK Black Pride speaking at our PRIDE event last year and are pleased to say they are returning in 2021!"
+excerpt: "Join the HMRC LGBT+ Network as they hear from UK Black Pride as part of their pride season of events."

 author: "PRISM - the HMRC LGBT+ Network"
 event-date: 2021-06-24 11:00:00 # YYYY-MM-DD hh:mm